Weightlifting at the 2025 National Games of China

-Weightlifting is part of the 2025 National Games of China held in Guangdong, Hong Kong and Macau, and is being contested from November 10 to 20.
-Both men and women are competing in the deprecated 2018-2025 IWF categories, as planning for this event began in 2021.
+Weightlifting was part of the 2025 National Games of China held in Guangdong, Hong Kong and Macau, and was contested from November 10 to 20.
+Both men and women competed in the deprecated 2018-2025 IWF categories, as planning for this event began in 2021.

-The competition program at the National Games mirrors that of the Olympic Games, as only medals for the total achieved are awarded, but not for individual lifts in either the snatch or clean and jerk.
-Likewise, an athlete failing to register a snatch result cannot advance to the clean and jerk.
+The competition program at the National Games mirrors that of the Olympic Games, as only medals for the total achieved were awarded, but not for individual lifts in either the snatch or clean and jerk.
+Likewise, an athlete failing to register a snatch result did not advance to the clean and jerk.